-8.6.2 Lausanne
+- 8.6.2 Lausanne

 MR MOSER said that he would be looking at three aspects: contribution to the European region, the state of the UNESCO Convention ratifications, and short-term activities.
 Members would see on the screen the level of contributions as of the end of April for the previous few years.
 The red bars represented Europe and the blue bar represented WADA as a whole.
 The level of contribution for Europe had been steady.
-Looking at the percentage of contributions to WADA, this had also been steady.
+Looking at the percentage of contributions from Europe out of the total percentage of contributions to WADA, this had also been steady.
 Looking at the percentage of contributions out of the total amount invoiced, Europe had been at around 90%.